Hermès: The 2000s

 Hermès acquired a 35% stake in Jean Paul Gaultier in 1999.
 In 2004, Jean-Paul Gaultier was appointed head of women's ready-to-wear, succeeding Martin Margiela.
-He would remain there for seven years and Hermès would eventually sell its shares to the Spanish group Puig.
+He remained there for seven years and Hermès eventually sold its shares to the Spanish group Puig.
 Also in 2004, Jean-Claude Ellena became the in-house perfumer or "nose" and has created several successful scents, including the Hermessence line of fragrances.
 This was followed by the acquisition of several plants to secure supplies of raw materials, but also tanneries, including Tannerie d'Annonay, bought out from its employees in 2013 and Tanneries du Puy-en-Velay, bought out from shoemaker J. M. Weston in 2015.
-From the 2010s onwards, Hermès also stepped up the number of factories it opened in France, particularly for leather goods.
+From the 2010s, Hermès also stepped up the number of factories it opened in France, particularly for leather goods.
 This was done to meet growing demand for products that each require many hours of work, but also to maintain a high level of quality by taking advantage of French craftsmanship.

 Jean-Louis Dumas retired from the group for health reasons in 2006 and appointed Patrick Thomas, with whom he had managed the company in tandem since 2004, as head of Hermès International.
 Thomas became the first Hermès executive from outside the founder's family.
 Pierre-Alexis Dumas, son of Jean-Louis Dumas, became artistic director of Hermès.
 In thirty years, Hermès sales will have risen from 42 million in 1978 to 1.9 billion euros in 2009.
 Jean-Louis Dumas died in Paris on 1 May 2010 at the age of 72.

 On 23 October 2010, the LVMH group took a stake in Hermès to around 17.1%, with no official desire to take control.
-A financial battle ensued, with the heirs of the Hermès family suspecting Bernard Arnault of wanting to take total control of the family business.
+A financial battle ensued, with the heirs of the Hermès family suspecting Bernard Arnault, LVMH's majority shareholder, of wanting to take total control of the family business.
 Hermès management then clarified that its status as a management limited partnership protected it from any hostile financial operations, such as a takeover.

 A new holding company, named "H51", made up of 52 of the main shareholder heirs and holding 50.2% of Hermès capital, was created in 2011 to counter the LVMH group.
 Julie Guerrand, from the 6th generation, took the helm.
 This new entity requires each person with at least 0.5% of the capital to declare his or her name, as the company's management wants to know now who owns what.
 At the end of 2014, the confrontations between LVMH and Hermès came to an end with an agreement signed between the two groups.
-The majority of Hermès shares acquired by LVMH were redistributed to its own shareholders, including the holding company of Bernard Arnault, LVMH's majority shareholder.
+The majority of Hermès shares acquired by LVMH were redistributed to its own shareholders, including the holding company of Bernard Arnault.
 At the end of December 2016, the descendants of Thierry Hermès collectively owned 65.1% of the share capital of Hermès International S.A.
-In 2017, Bernard Arnault announced the sale of his remaining shares in Hermès.
+In 2017, Arnault announced the sale of his remaining shares in Hermès.